a2aaron/rift_rust/spec_notes.md

 - Section 4.2.3.3.1.1 FloodState Structure per Adjacency: "The structure contains conceptually on each adjacency the following elements." should probably be instead: "Conceptually, each adjacency contains a structure with the following elements."

 - Section 4.2.3.3.1.2.1.
 TIDE Generation
-In the pseudocode, the variable `TIDE_START` is defined but not used anywhere.
+    - In the pseudocode, the variable `TIDE_START` is defined but not used anywhere.
+    - In the pseudocode, step 5 says to send sorted headers.
+Should `HEADERS` be sorted at that time or be sorted also for steps 3 and 4?

 - Section 4.2.3.3.1.2.2  TIDE Processing
     - `REQKEYS` and `CLEARKEYS` are collections of `TIEID`s but seemingly have TieHeaders inserted into them?